Healthdirect Free Australian health advice you can count on.

 Surgery

-Surgery may be recommended for larger abdominal aortic aneurysms.
-That’s because they are more likely to burst.
-You might also need surgery if your aneurysm is smaller but is growing quickly or causing other problems.
+Surgery may be recommended for larger abdominal aortic aneurysms because they are more likely to burst.
+You might also need surgery if your aneurysm is small, but is growing quickly or causing symptoms.

-Until recently, the only treatment for an aortic aneurysm was open surgery.
-This is a major operation that repairs the faulty part of the aorta with a graft (an artificial blood vessel).
+One option to treat an aortic aneurysm is open surgery.
+This is a major operation where your abdomen is opened with a large cut and the faulty part of the aorta is replaced with a graft (an artificial blood vessel).

-Some people may now be able to have a graft inserted into the aneurysm through small cuts in the groin.
+Some people may have a graft inserted into the aneurysm through small cuts in the groin.
 This is called endovascular surgery.
 It is not suitable for all types of aortic aneurysm.

 Ruptured abdominal aortic aneurysm

-Ruptured abdominal aortic aneurysms are a medical emergency.
-They need immediate treatment with surgery.
+A ruptured abdominal aortic aneurysm is an emergency.
+It needs immediate treatment with surgery.
 Unfortunately, the chances of survival are small once an aneurysm has burst.

-Surgical treatment for abdominal aortic aneurysms can lead to complications.
-Your surgeon will discuss possible side effects with you.
+Surgical treatment for an abdominal aortic aneurysm can lead to complications such as:

 Resources and support